bbneves/Spotify_Playlist_Analysis/README.md

 ![Matrix](https://github.com/bbneves/Spotify_Playlist_Analysis/blob/main/Images/scatter_matrix.PNG)

 ## Database
-Our data while initially stored in two CSV files, were imported into two tables in PGAdmin using Python, and joined by SQL script.
-That work is included in file 03, Add to SQL Database.
-This data is then called upon in file 04, our Machine Learning script.
+Our data while initially stored in two CSV files, were imported into two tables in PGAdmin using psycopg2 in Python; that work is included in file 03, Add to SQL Database.
+These tables were then joined into one in file 04, our Machine Learning script.

 ![ERD](https://github.com/bbneves/Spotify_Playlist_Analysis/blob/frank/playlist_ERD.png)